 Flight Information Display Systems are located throughout the terminal and provide information about flight arrivals, departures, gates and baggage claim carousels.
 The same information is available in real time on the airport's website (click here).
-Please note, it is highly recommended that you contact the airline directly for the most current flight status information.
+Please note, it is highly recommended that you contact your airline directly for the most current flight status information.

 The airport offers two parking options: Short-term Parking (garage), where the first 20 minutes of parking is free, and the Long-term lot, which utilizes shuttle service to and from the terminal.
 For parking fees and a locator map, click here.
 The curb is not a parking option- vehicles left unattended at the terminal curb will be towed!

 Yes.
 Follow Terminal Access Road, the airport's entrance road, and turn left into Airport Plaza in the center median.
 Have your party call you after they have retrieved their luggage, and you may pick them up at lower level curbside.
 For more information, click here.

 Lodging and Tourism Information

 The Lee County Visitor & Convention Bureau can provide you with information for many local lodging options.
 Whether you'd like to stay near the airport or stay on one of our sunny beaches, they can point you in the right direction.
 Click here to get started!